 17. Hornea la masa durante 30 minutos o hasta que esté dorado.
 Al sacar el roscón del horno, deja que se enfríe antes de servirlo.

-Coach Tania shared, “I have tried something I think is similar to Roscón de Reyes here in Miami.
+Tania, who teaches Spanish on Rosetta Stone, shared, “I have tried something I think is similar to Roscón de Reyes here in Miami.
 I think it is a variation of crinejas o trenzas dulces that folks prepare during Christmas time in some Hispanic countries.”
 She also let us know there are many regional variations of this cake that people enjoy throughout December and January in Latin America.